Batgar/HealthKitStatelessSample/README.md

 * View -- Where the State is to be received and only displayed.
 * Dispatcher -- Handles action processing from the view (and other locations) and notifies the store to manage the state.
 In this solution it also distributes State objects to the views.

+I don't like the compromises made from the original 'stateless' design.
+The key compromise is the overloading of the Dispatcher as a State container, hence the name `StateDispatcher`.
+But it seemed like a really easy compromise to make given the lifetime and bootstrapping done throughout the solution.

 In this code, we have 1 static store: HealthKitDataStore

 From this Store we source 3 different states: